-&quot;These are to certify that it appears, by the records in this office, that Captain G. Wheatcroft, of the 6th Dragoon Guards, was killed in action on the 15th of November, 1857.
+[&]quot;These are to certify that it appears, by the records in this office, that Captain G. Wheatcroft, of the 6th Dragoon Guards, was killed in action on the 15th of November 1857.

-"medium."
-He related to them the vision of the Captain's widow, and described the figure as it appeared to her, when Mrs. N. instantly said, "That must be the very person I saw on the evening we were talking of India."
+A remarkable incident now occurred.
+Mr. Wilkinson was visiting a friend in London, whose wife has all her life had perception of apparitions, while her husband is a "medium."
+He related to them the vision of the Captain's widow, and described the figure as it appeared to her, when Mrs. N. instantly said.
+"That must be the very person I saw on the evening we were talking of India."
 In answer to Mr. Wilkinson's questions, she said they had obtained a communication from him through her husband, and he had said that he had been killed in India that afternoon by a wound in the breast.
-It was about nine o'clock in the evening; she did not recollect the date.
+It was about nine o'clock in the evening: she did not recollect the date.
 On further inquiry, she remembered that she had been interrupted by a tradesman, and had paid a bill that evening; and on bringing it for Mr. Wilkinson's inspection, the receipt bore date the Fourteenth of November.
-In March, 1858, the family of Captain Wheatcroft received a letter from Captain G- C-, dated Lucknow, 19th of December, 1857, in which he said he had been close to Captain W. when he fell, and that it was on the fourteenth in the afternoon, and not on the 15th, as reported in Sir Colin Campbell's despatches.
-He was struck by a fragment of a shell in the breast.
+In March 1858, the family of Captain Wheatcroft received a letter from Captain G-, dated Lucknow, 19th of December 1857, in which he said he had been close to Captain W. when he fell, and that it was on the fourteenth in the afternoon, and not on the 15th, as reported in Sir Colin Campbell's despatches.
+He was struck by a fragment of shell in the breast.
 He was buried at Dilkoosha, and on a wooden cross at the head of his grave are cut the initials G. W., and the date of his death, 14th of November.
 The War Office corrected their mistake.
-Mr. Wilkinson obtained another copy of the certificate in April, 1859, and found it in the same words as that already given, only that the 14th of November had been substituted for the 15th.
+Mr. Wilkinson obtained another copy of the certificate in April 1859, and found it in the same words as that already given, only that the 14th of November had been substituted for the 15th.

 Mr. Owen obtained the whole of these facts directly from the parties themselves.
 The widow of Captain Wheatcroft examined and corrected his MSS., and showed him a copy of Captain C.'s letter.
 Mr. Wilkinson did the same; and Mrs. N-- herself related to him the facts which occurred to her.
-Mrs. N-- had also related the circumstances to Mr. Howitt before Mr. Owen's investigations, as he certifies in his "History of the Supernatural," vol. 2, p.
-225.

-Mr. Owen also states that he has in his possession both the War Office certificates, the first showing the erroneous and the second the corrected date.
+Mrs. N-- had also related the circumstances to Mr. Howitt before Mr. Owen's investigations, as he certifies in his History of the Supernatural, vol. ii. p.
+225. Mr. Owen also states that he has in his possession both the War Office certificates, the first showing the erroneous, and the second the corrected date.